Tiago Silva (footballer, born 1993): Nottingham Forest

 On 5 July 2019, Silva joined English side Nottingham Forest on a two-year deal.
 His maiden appearance in the EFL Championship took place on 3 August, when he played 62 minutes of a 1–2 home defeat against West Bromwich Albion.
 He scored his first goal ten days later, the only in the first round of the EFL Cup at home to Fleetwood Town.

 Olympiacos

 Silva agreed to a contract at Olympiacos F.C. on 3 October 2020, for an undisclosed fee.
 He played 21 competitive matches during his spell, including 16 in the Super League Greece for the champions.

 Vitória Guimarães

 On 7 August 2021, Silva returned to his country and moved to Vitória de Guimarães; the five-year deal included a €50 million buyout clause, while Olympiacos remained entitled to 50% of the player's rights regarding a future sale.
-He scored his first European goal the following 21 July in the second qualifying round of the UEFA Europa Conference League at home to Puskás Akadémia FC, a 3–0 win; in the next round, he was sent off in a 1–0 victory over HNK Hajduk Split that nonetheless saw his team eliminated.
+He scored his first European goal the following 21 July in the second qualifying round of the UEFA Europa Conference League at home to Puskás Akadémia FC, a 3–0 win.
+In the next round, he was sent off in a 1–0 victory over HNK Hajduk Split that nonetheless saw his team eliminated.

+Silva scored from a direct corner kick to equalise an eventual 2–1 home win against Gil Vicente F.C. on 19 August 2023.
+The goal was later voted as the best for that month by the Liga Portuguesa de Futebol Profissional.

+Over five seasons at the Estádio D. Afonso Henriques, Silva totalled 155 games, 24 goals – 15 being from an attempted 16 penalties – and 19 assists.
+In 2024–25, he was included in the Team of the Year.

+Later career

+Silva moved abroad again in September 2025, with the 32-year-old joining Qatar Stars League club Al-Rayyan SC.